michaelxwang/michaelxwang.github.io/cat/tax/_posts/2021-11-13-capital-gain.md

 - tax
 ---

-Recently, the long term capital gain has gained much attention because Biden administration is planning to increase the tax rate.
+Recently, the long term capital gain has gained much attention because Biden administration is planning to increase the tax rate (However, the proposal did not succeed.)
 The following diagram shows how the long term capital gain is taxed currently in all 6 base income and long term capital gain combinations.
-(The short term is taxed as ordinary income.)
+The short term is taxed as ordinary income.

+The qualified dividend ix taxed the same as long term capital gain.
+A qualified dividend is a dividend paid by a U.S. corporation or a qualified foreign corporation that is held for at least 61 days during the 121-day period that begins 60 days before the ex-dividend date.

+In the discussion below, please consider the term long term capital gain to include qualified dividend.

 <img src="/assets/images/20211113-capital-gain.png">